bioinfo-chru-strasbourg/howard/docs/help.param.md

 #### annotation::parquet::annotations

 Specify a list of databases files available (formats such as Parquet, VCF, TSV, duckDB, JSON).
 This parameter enables users to select specific database fields and optionally rename them (e.g. '"field": null' to keep field name, '"field": "new_name"' to rename field).
-Use 'INFO' or 'ALL' keyword to select all fields within the database INFO/Tags header (e.g. '"INFO": null', '"ALL": null').
+Use 'INFO' keyword to select all fields within the database INFO/Tags header (e.g. '"INFO": null').
+Use 'ALL' keyword to select all fields within the database regardless INFO/Tags header (e.g. '"ALL": null').

 For add all availalbe databases files, use 'ALL' keyword, with filters on type and release (e.g. 'ALL', 'ALL:parquet:current', 'ALL:parquet,vcf:current,devel').